kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md

 \(a\) *Furnishing information.* A Rotorcraft Flight Manual must be furnished with each rotorcraft, and it must contain the following:

-\(1\) Information required by §[[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.1583   Operating limitations.|§29.1583]] through 29.1589.
+\(1\) Information required by [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.1583   Operating limitations.|§§29.1583]] through 29.1589.

 \(2\) Other information that is necessary for safe operation because of design, operating, or handling characteristics.

-\(b\) *Approved information.* Each part of the manual listed in §[[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.1583   Operating limitations.|§29.1583]] through 29.1589 that is appropriate to the rotorcraft, must be furnished, verified, and approved, and must be segregated, indentified, and clearly distinguished from each unapproved part of that manual.
+\(b\) *Approved information.* Each part of the manual listed in [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.1583   Operating limitations.|§§29.1583]] through 29.1589 that is appropriate to the rotorcraft, must be furnished, verified, and approved, and must be segregated, indentified, and clearly distinguished from each unapproved part of that manual.

 \(c\) \[Reserved\]